LaVida007101/MetacrafterSolidityAssessment/README.md

 ## Getting Started
 ### Executing program
-To run the file, you can use Remix, an online Solidity IDE, copy the contents or import the file to the online IDE.
+To run the file, you can use Remix, an online Solidity IDE, copy the contents or import the file to the online IDE.<br/>
 To get started, go to the Remix website at https://remix.ethereum.org/.

 ## Authors
 Genesis Dumallay<br/>